Hey there. I’m back!

 Baku is a potpourri, a visible proof of the different influences that have left a mark on Azerbaijan.
 The blend of Turkish and Arabic, the influence of European designs and the Russian past are evident in the buildings that stand tall over the roads of Baku.
 Thriving due to the oil industry off the Caspian Sea, Baku balances the old and the new.

-Of course there is a lot more to Azerbaijan than just the capital city, but one cannot afford to miss exploring the lanes of Baku.
+There is a lot more to Azerbaijan than just the capital city, but one cannot afford to miss exploring the lanes of Baku.
 Consider a trip to Baku as the beginners’ lesson in the history of Azerbaijan and a glimpse of what awaits the travelling soul.

 Explore the Old City